 Rest assured, we have not forgotten about you but we have to work through the list of patients as

 Please look at the following Brixham Dental Practice guidance that will help us look after you

 - If you are unwell for any reason it is better for you not to come into the Dental Practice.

-- We are not able to allow last minute brushings at the practice during this pandemic to
+- We are not able to allow last minute teeth cleaning at the practice during this pandemic to

-- We will call you prior to the day of your appointment to go through some Covid-19 questions and to
+- We will call you prior to the day of your appointment to ask some Covid-19 questions and to

 - All patients will be seen by appointment only;

 - All payments can be taken at the reception desk, after your appointment, please remember to

 - Our usual sitting room has been redesigned to be kept as clear as possible and guarantee